-Visiting Montreal in October?
+Tips for Visiting Montreal in October

 Montreal's top boutique hotels are also well-situated for city exploration.

-But if one happens at all, it tends to be on the light side, with flakes either melting on impact or away by day's end.
+Unless the city is blessed with a rare Indian summer extending beyond September, Montreal is in full fall mode come October.
+The weather is crisp, cool but fairly comfortable, though it's not uncommon to experience a snowfall at this time.
+If one happens at all, it tends to be on the light side, with flakes either melting on impact or away by day's end.

 Canadian Thanksgiving is held on the second Monday of October, and with it comes a long weekend of harvest activities, festivals, and attractions.